 - Use dimmers to modulate mood across eras without losing clarity.

-This approach clarifies intention, keeps aesthetics precise, and centers your comfort in the space.
+This approach makes your intentions clear, keeps things visually sharp, and puts your comfort front and center in the space.

 Pattern Play: Mixing Motifs and Scales